jei3m/jei3m/README.md

 * 🖥️  Check out my portfolio at [jeiem.site](http://jeiem.site) to see my latest projects and skills in action.
 * ✉️  Reach me at [justinmiguel.rys03@gmail.com](mailto:justinmiguel.rys03@gmail.com) for any project collaborations or inquiries.
 * 🚀  Currently developing [AI-Ponics](http://ai-ponics.netlify.app/), an aeroponic system integrating IoT and AI for plant growth.
-* 🔧  Skilled in multiple programming languages, web development, and PC/mobile repair, including AI integrations for web applications.
+* 🔧  Skilled in multiple programming languages, web development, PC building, and basic mobile repair.
 * 🌱  Open to internships and project-based roles where I can apply and grow my skills in AI, IT, and web development.

 ## 🌐 Socials: